How to Write a Poem: Beginner's Tips from a Published Poet

-The most important part of this free-write?
-Not censoring yourself.
+And since this is raw material, the last thing you should do is censor yourself.
 Catch yourself scoffing at a turn of phrase, overthinking a rhetorical device, or mentally grousing, “This metaphor will never make it into the final draft”?
 Tell that inner critic to hush for now and jot it down anyway.
 You just might be able to refine that slapdash, off-the-cuff idea into a sharp and poignant line.

 Build a short, personalized syllabus around your poem’s form and subject.
 Say you’re writing a sensorily rich, linguistically spare bit of free verse about a relationship of mutual jealousy between mother and daughter.
 In that case, you’ll want to read some key Imagist poems, alongside some poems that sketch out complicated visions of parenthood in unsentimental terms.

 And if you don’t want to limit yourself to poems similar in form and style to your own, Lauren has you covered with an all-purpose reading list:

 - The Dream of a Common Language by Adrienne Rich

 - Anything you can get your hands on by Mary Oliver

 - The poems “First Turn to Me” and “You Jerk You Didn’t Call Me Up” by Bernadette Mayer.

 - I often gift Lunch Poems by Frank O’Hara to friends who write.

 - Everyone should read the interviews from the Paris Review’s archives.
 It’s just nice to observe how people familiar with language talk when they’re not performing, working, or warming up to write.